ergoithz/browsepy/doc/exclude.rst

-.. _excluding:
+.. _excluding-paths:

 Excluding paths
 ===============

-Starting from version **0.5.3**, browsepy accepts the **--exclude** command line argument which expects a linux filename expansion string, also known as glob.
+Starting from version **0.5.3**, browsepy accepts **--exclude** command line arguments expecting linux filename expansion strings, also known as globs.

+They allow matching filemames using wildcards, being the most common `*` (matching any string, even empty) and `?` (matching a single character).
+See :doc:`glob-manpage` for further info.

 Please note that both collating symbols (like [.a-acute.]) and equivalence class expressions (like [=a=]) are currently unsupported.